BJudge/constructor-and-prototype-pattern-workshop/README.md

-# Encapsulation with the constructor and prototype pattern
+# Understanding the constructor and prototype pattern

 ## Instructions

 At a high level, this week is about building an effective process for learning unfamiliar language features and patterns.
 In this workshop, you'll practice using this process to understand some code that uses the constructor and prototype pattern.

-You'll also write some code that uses this pattern to encapsulate behaviour.

 ### Learning objectives

 1. Describe what a constructor function does.
 Describe what a constructor function's prototype does.
-2. Write a constructor function and prototype to encapsulate some behaviour.
-3. Explain the strengths and weaknesses of the constructor and prototype pattern as a way to encapsulate behaviour.
+2. Understand the link between the constructor and prototype

 ### Getting visibility